 Dunvegan Castle & Gardens: The castle was first built during the 13th century and added onto throughout the centuries.
 It sits on an elevated rock, 50 ft above sea level, overlooking an inlet on the shores of Loch Dunvegan.
 You can either buy tickets to the castle or both the castle and gardens.
 While the inside was impressive, I honestly thought the views of the castle from the garden were stunning.

-Entrance to Dunvegan Castle and Gardens is £14.00 for adults and £9.00 for children aged 5-15.
+Entrance to Dunvegan Castle and Gardens is £16.50 for adults and £11.50 for children aged 5-15.
 The castle opens April 1st till October 15th from 10:00 am till 5:30 pm (last entry at 5:00 pm).
-For more information, check out the official Dunvegan Castle website: https://www.dunvegancastle.com.
+Click here for more information about Dunvegan Castle.

 If you have time and the sun is out, be sure to check out the Coral Beach in Claigan after visiting Dunvegan Castle.
 It’s only a 10-minute drive north.
 You wouldn’t expect to find white sand (coral) beaches and tropical blue waters in Scotland, but it’s possible on the Isle of Skye.